Fillings

 ——————————————————————

-If the cavities become too large, the dentist may recommend, customised inlay, onlay or crowns.
+If the cavities become too large, the dentist may recommend, customized inlays/ onlays or crowns.

-These are filling material that are specially made in the laboratory to fit the prepared cavity.
+These are filling materials that are specially made in the laboratory to fit the prepared cavity.

-The material may be of made of metal or tooth-coloured ceramic.
+The material may be of made of metal or tooth-colored ceramics.